 a) Satisfactory completion of two additional one‐semester 3-4 credit graduate courses (xxx.400 ‐ xxx.799) approved by the advisor.
 At least one of these courses must come from the full-time ECE department (520.XXX).
 These can include Independent Study and Dissertation or Master’s Research, accompanied by the research report.

-b) Write an M.S.E. essay (the official name of the master’s theses at Johns Hopkins) acceptable to a member of the ECE faculty.
+b) Write an M.S.E. essay (the official name of the master’s thesis at Johns Hopkins) acceptable to a member of the ECE faculty.
 The M.S.E. essay must be submitted to the library and must follow the guidelines described here; or

 c) Completion of a special project acceptable to a member of the ECE faculty and writing a corresponding report.
 A copy of this report must be submitted to the ECE office and becomes a permanent part of the student’s record.